jantman/ford-f150-gen14-can-bus-interface/ai-generated-docs/DEPLOYMENT_GUIDE.md

 - Check bit positions for signal extraction
 - Validate signal value mappings
 - Test with known vehicle states
+- **Note**: When vehicle is not running, parked status defaults to PARK (LED ON) until powertrain data is received

 #### Issue: Bedlight Not Responding
 **Symptoms**: Bedlight doesn't follow puddle lamp state